 How high are taxes in California?

 California’s income tax ranges from 1% to a top rate of 13.3% — the highest of any US state.
-Professionals earning $100,000–$300,000 typically pay an effective state rate of 6–9%.
-Sales tax starts at 7.25% statewide with local additions pushing some areas to 10.75%.
-New homebuyers pay property taxes at roughly 1.1–1.2% of purchase price annually, though long-time owners are protected by Proposition 13’s 2% annual cap on increases.
+Professionals earning $100,000 to $300,000 typically pay an effective state rate of 6–9%.
+Sales tax starts at 7.25% statewide, the nation’s highest base rate, with local add-ons pushing some areas to 10.75%.
+New homebuyers pay property tax at roughly 1.1–1.2% of purchase price each year, though long-time owners are shielded by Proposition 13’s 2% annual cap on assessment increases.

 Is there an affordable part of California?

-Yes — the Inland Empire (San Bernardino and Riverside counties), the Central Valley (Fresno, Bakersfield, Stockton), and far northern California offer housing costs 40–50% below coastal metros while still providing access to California’s climate and natural environment.
-Remote workers not tied to coastal job markets often find a compelling combination of California’s lifestyle advantages at significantly lower prices in these inland regions.
+Yes — the Inland Empire (San Bernardino and Riverside counties), the Central Valley (Fresno, Bakersfield, Stockton), and far northern California carry housing costs 40–50% below the coastal metros while still offering the state’s climate and landscape.
+Remote workers free of a coastal commute often find these inland regions deliver California’s lifestyle at far lower prices.

 What is the average electricity bill in California?

-Electricity in California is among the most expensive in the continental US.
-PG&E customers in Northern California can expect $200–$300 per month for a household using 700 kWh — up dramatically from a decade ago due to wildfire mitigation infrastructure investments and renewable energy mandates.
-This is a significant ongoing expense that many newcomers underestimate when budgeting for California living.
+Electricity here ranks among the most expensive in the continental US.
+PG&E customers in Northern California can expect $200 to $300 a month for a household using 700 kWh — well above the rate of a decade ago, driven by wildfire-mitigation spending and renewable-energy mandates, though PG&E has trimmed rates modestly in 2025 and 2026.
+It is an ongoing expense many newcomers underestimate when budgeting for California.